About Greg Cope White

 He has a voracious appetite for life and contributes to The Huffington Post and Good Men Project.

-Greg’s a sixth generation Texan now living in Santa Monica.
+Greg’s a polo playing, sixth generation Texan now living in Santa Monica.
 He enjoys a broad platform from which he uses his unique voice to examine current pop culture trends.
 Plus he can cook.